jacobposz/Music-Recommendation-System/README.md

 # Music Recommendation System

 ## Problem
 Lets say we want to build a recommendation system for music based on a user's input...
 How do we do this?
 Where would we even start?
-Luckily, Erik Bernhardsson, a former Spotify employee, has already implemented a music recommendation system that uses approximate nearest neighbors
+Luckily, Erik Bernhardsson, a former Spotify employee, has already implemented a music recommendation system that uses an approximate nearest neighbors recommendation engine called ANNOY.

 ## Overview